HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_simple_content_rule.md

 ![Rule to show all gold customers](./images/rule_result_show_gold_offers.png)

-Back in the list of rules, you can also click **Preview** button to determine if the rule works.
+Back in the list of rules, you can also click **Preview** to determine if the rule works.
 For example:

 ![Show all gold customers - preview](./images/rule_result_show_gold_offers_preview.png)